BalajiKs171095/mbcrump.github.io/_posts/2017-02-07-part2-aspnetcore.md

 	  }
 	}

-The thing to keep in mind here is that you could have actually added the dependency here as shown below:
+The thing to keep in mind here is that you could have actually added the dependency reference directly in the project.json file as shown below:

 ![image](/files/newtonsoft.gif)

-This works just like Node.js if you are familiar with that.
+This is very similar to Node.js if you are familiar with that.

 ## Wrap-up